ksator/event_driven_automation_with_a_TIG_stack/README.md

 # About this repository

 This repository provides a docker-compose file for SaltStack master and minion, including the dependencies to use Junos modules and Junos syslog engine.
+It also has a python script that generate saltstack files from templates.
 This repository has been tested with an Ubuntu host running 16.04 release.

 # requirements